peterhinch/micropython-samples/DS3231/README.md

 time don't propagate to the RTC which must explicitly be set.
 This holds for the Pyboard, ESP8266 and ESP32.

-The official ESP32 port currently lacks support for the RTC so the Loboris port should be used for this purpose.
-The driver supports both but if the official port is used only the local time can be updated from the DS3231.

 ## 1.1 The DS3231 class

 Constructor: